zeroknowledgediscovery/zedwiki/meeting/NSF_workshop_meeting.md

     - consider what your project contributes inherently (integration of research with education, diversity ehancement, broader scientoifc ans social impacts, technological relevance)
     - additional focused broader activities, outreach, broadening participation, of underpresented groups, reserach experiences of undergraduates or teachers
     - do not present a laundry list, choose judicioulsy ans develop broader aspects in depth
-    - demonstrate commitment, ans depth
+    - demonstrate commitment, and depth
     - 1 to 2 pages
 + submit to the appropriate division and program
     - do nsf awardsearch, use advanced search with key words www.nsf.gov/awardsearch